HL7/fhir-cow-ig/input/pagecontent/workflow-patterns.md

 This section addresses aspects of how orders are created that relate to FHIR workflows.
 Many details are left to implementers or more specific implementation guides.

 * **Order grouping**
-This section addresses how multiple requests for service may be communicated and, briefly, how dependencies between requests may be communicated and coordinated.
+This section addresses how multiple requests for service (or multi-item requests) may be communicated and how dependencies between requests may be communicated and coordinated.

 * **Fulfiller determination**
 After a request has been created, this section describes how a fulfiller for that service is selected.
 This could be direct assignment by a placer, assignment by a central triage or coordination office, or patient-selection.